Life and work

 Whether you deliver sales, cost savings or large projects; it’s essential to show recruiters the end product of your work by explaining what you have delivered.

-For example a project manager might write:
+For example a project manager CV might include:

 “Delivered £1m relocation project ensuring successful set of 300 new employee work stations and IT setup”